 4. File & suspend and restricted applications.

-Up until a few years ago, savvy retirees took advantage of loop holes and strategies that allowed them to to boost their benefits.
+Until recently, savvy retirees took advantage of loop holes that let them boost their benefits.
 The more popular examples are the “file and suspend,” which was eliminated in May of 2016, and the “restricted application.”
 “While those who turn 62 on or after Jan.
 2, 2016 are no longer eligible to file a restricted claim under the new rules, older retirees may still have the option,” writes Kurt Rossi, a certified financial planner.

 “Bottom line – the perceived loop holes in Social Security have been closed and now a spouse can only receive the larger of their own benefit or their spousal benefit – no more sophisticated switching strategies that allowed for the movement between their spousal benefit and their own benefit after they have deferred it,” Rossi continues.